Inspiration

 PRACTICAL GUIDES

-The Bradley Method for control of Invasive Plants
+The Bradley Method of Eliminating Exotic Plants from Natural Reserves

 INTERESTING APPROACHES